AStarStartup/WikiSpy/readme.md

 # WikiSpy

-WikiSpy is a tool for monitoring Wikipedia for tampering by agents of a foreign power and political bias.
+WikiSpy is a tool to monitor Wikipedia for political bias and interference by agents of a foreign power.

+## Mission and Vision

+The mission of WikiSpy is to monitor Wikipedia for political bias and interference by agents of a foreign power.
+The Vision of WikiSpy is to make Wikipedia non-biased and factually correct.

 ## License